 The NHS procedure – also called ‘standard cataract surgery’ – takes place as a day case, the eye is prepared with drops including local anaesthetic to numb the eye and surrounding area.
 The procedure then involves the surgeon making a tiny incision – we promise you will not feel this! – and removes the cloudy lens which has been affected by the cataract.
 They replace this with a synthetic intraocular lens (IOL).
 The whole procedure typically only takes around 20 minutes.

-Recovery involves a series of eye drops to reduce risk of infection, and you are good to go from the hospital after a little rest and a cup of tea!
+Cataract surgery recovery involves a series of eye drops to reduce risk of infection, and you are good to go from the hospital after a little rest and a cup of tea!

 So how does private cataract surgery differ?